-High Snow: High Snow refers to the areas of the state that receive an average annual snowfall of 110 inches or more based on a 30-year average of data compiled by NOAA (current data range is from 1984-2014).
+High Snow: High Snow refers to the areas of the state that receive an average annual snowfall of 110 inches or more based on a 30-year average of data compiled by NOAA (current data range is from 1991-2020).
 GIS analysis is used to determine which sections of the funded trails are within these areas and the included trails or portions thereof are detailed in the mileage table.
-Please note that the updated map was effective for the 2016-2017 season and remains in effect.